ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 *Table 4: Image files in product package*

-Floating point GeoTIFF files are used for the main products as well as the DEM, incidence angle map and scattering area map.
+Floating point GeoTIFF files are used for the main products as well as the DEM, colorized product, incidence angle map and scattering area map.
 An integer GeoTIFF file is used for the layover/shadow mask.
 PNG format is used for both the color and the greyscale browse images, which are each 2048 pixels wide.
 Finally, KMZ files suitable for viewing in Google Earth are included.
-Note that colorized browse and KMZ images can only be created for dual-polarization (SDV and SDH) granules, not for single-polarization (SSV or SSH).
+Note that colorized products can only be created for dual-polarization (SDV and SDH) granules, not for single-polarization (SSV or SSH).

 ### Metadata Files